cgwire/kitsu/docs/production_advanced/README.md

 ## Create Task for Episode

-When you are in a TV Show production, you can create specific **Task type** for the episode.
-It's especially useful when you have macro task to track, like script, SFx, editing, mix etc.
+In a TV Show production, you can create a specific **Task type** for the episode.
+It's especially useful when you have macro tasks to track, like the script, SFx, editing, mix, etc.

-To use this page your need to first create dedicated task type on your **Global Library** with the **Episode** attribute.
+To use this page, you need to first create a dedicated task type on your **Global Library** with the **Episode** attribute.

-See **Pipeline customization** Section to create new **Task Type**.
+See **Pipeline customization** Section to create a new **Task Type**.

 [Pipeline customization](../customization-pipeline/README.md)

-Once you have create your **Task Types**  on your **Global Library**, and add them to your **Production Library**, you will see the **Episodes** displayed on the navigation drop-down menu.
+Once you have created your **Task Types**  on your **Global Library**, add them to your **Production Library**, you will see the **Episodes** displayed on the navigation drop-down menu.

 ![Navigation Episodes](../img/getting-started/drop_down_menu_episodes.png)

-This new page behave like the asset and shot global page.
+This new page behaves like the asset and shot global page.
 You can add your tasks with the
 ![Add Tasks](../img/getting-started/add_task_button.png) button.

-You can add custom metadata column, fill the description, etc.
+You can add a custom metadata column, fill in the description, etc.